EEsizer: LLM-Based AI Agent for Sizing of Analog and Mixed Signal Circuit: Discussion

 Third, the analysis functions for processing simulation results are currently designed manually.
 Since simulation settings and output conditions can vary significantly across different circuits, this limits generality and requires additional adaptation effort.
 Future work could explore leveraging LLMs for automatic analog testbench generation to improve adaptability.

 Finally, optimization in our experiments was constrained to 25 iterations and five trials per configuration because of API rate and cost limits.
 These practical limits restrict the empirical coverage and make it difficult to fully characterize model behavior.
 Importantly, simply increasing the iteration budget does not guarantee better results: the LLM can oscillate between candidate solutions or repeatedly explore similar regions of the design space.
 Large, reasoning-focused LLMs such as OpenAI~o3 tend to produce higher-quality strategies and more stable proposals, however, their inference cost and latency make them unsuitable for dense, closed-loop experimentation over many trials.
+Furthermore, the success rate for the 20-transistor opamp appears low, due to the inherent complexity of the design constraints, the circuit topology, and LLM's limited expertise in analog circuit design.
+Although the success rate appears low, in the end, only one successful iteration is needed to achieve the goal of the sizing optimization.